 To schedule a tour please call 631-267-3172 or email email@example.com

 The D’Amico House displays a diverse collection of original artwork, furnishings, and objects, such as designs collected by the D’Amicos through the Museum of Modern Art and the D’Amicos’ own.
-The majority of the artworks and numerous objects displayed are by Mabel, a self-described found object construction artist.
+The majority of the artworks and numerous objects displayed are by Mabel, a found object construction artist.
 Permanent displays and temporary exhibits show the breadth of her creative output, which includes paintings, work in glass and wood, jewelry and clothes.
 The house features ingenious functional aspects like cabinetry integrated beneath the stairway, unique lighting and electrical systems, sculptural door casings, and hand-glazed glass tile countertops, all designed, created, and installed by Mabel and Victor.
 Visitors experience profoundly Mabel and Victor’s creatively prolific lives.

 Mabel and Victor together visited Amagansett in 1939 and around 1940 found a beach-front lot overlooking Gardiner’s Bay and Napeague Harbor in Amagansett’s Lazy Point.
 They would lease the land from the East Hampton Town Trustees and build a home.

 Eastern Long Island was fast becoming a hub for modern artists, a wave of abstract artists arriving in 1945 led by Jackson Pollock and Lee Krasner and soon followed by Constantino Nivola, James Brooks and Charlotte Park, Alfonso Ossorio, and Elaine and Willem de Kooning, among others.